Othello (1951 film): Production

-One of Welles' more complicated shoots, Othello was filmed erratically over three years.
+One of Welles's more complicated shoots, Othello was filmed erratically over three years.
 Shooting began in 1949, but was forced to shut down when the film's original Italian producer announced on one of the first days of shooting that he was bankrupt.
 Instead of abandoning filming altogether, Welles as director began pouring his own money into the project.
 When he ran out of money as well, he needed to stop filming for months at a time to raise money, mostly by taking part in other productions.
 Because of lack of funds, production was stopped at least three times.
 The film found some imaginative solutions to a range of logistical problems; the scene in which Roderigo is murdered in a Turkish bath was shot in that form because the original costumes were impounded and using replacements would have meant a delay.
 One of the fight scenes starts in Morocco, but the ending was shot in Rome several months later.
 Welles used the money from his acting roles, such as in The Third Man (1949), to help finance the film, but this often involved pausing filming for several months while he went off to raise money; and these pauses were further complicated by the shifting availability of different actors, which meant that some key parts (like Desdemona) had to be recast, and whole scenes then reshot.
 This lengthy shoot is detailed in Micheál MacLiammóir's book Put Money in Thy Purse.

 When Welles acted in the 1950 film The Black Rose, he insisted that the coat his character, Bayan, wore be lined with mink, even though it would not be visible.
 Despite the expense, the producers agreed to his request.
 At the end of filming, the coat disappeared, but could subsequently be seen in Othello with the fur lining exposed.

-Welles was reportedly extremely satisfied with the film's musical score by Angelo Francesco Lavagnino, and Lavagnino again provided the musical scores of Welles' two subsequent Shakespearean films, Chimes at Midnight (1965) and The Merchant of Venice (1969).
+Welles was reportedly extremely satisfied with the film's musical score by Angelo Francesco Lavagnino, and Lavagnino again provided the musical scores of Welles's two subsequent Shakespearean films: Chimes at Midnight (1965) and The Merchant of Venice (1969).